 The Spanish, like the English, have been around since the first set and are one of the best factions to play as.
 I find them to be better at getting gold than fighting, although they do both very well.
 The Spanish also have a lot of cool crew and a large number of ships that give +1 or +2 gold bonuses, which is very valuable in both small and large games.

 Pirates is the name of the game, so it should come as no surprise that the designers made the Pirates the best faction.
 They have more ships and great named crew than any other faction.
 The Pirates often have ships that are similar to those of other nations, yet they have them at a lower cost.
-The Pirates are the best faction for running gold and one of the best fighting factions.
+They are the best faction for running gold and one of the best fighting factions.

 The Americans got off to a strong start in RV and received more great ships in BC and SCS.
 Although America is one of the best fighting factions, they lack fast ships with large cargo holds that can grab gold.
 SS partly made up for this deficit, but America could still use some better gold runners.
 American ships are often more expensive than similar ships of other nations, making them the hardest faction to play as out of the Big 5 (the 5 factions discussed so far).